Guannan Wei

 Diversity Statement

-I will join Tufts CS as a tenure-track Assistant Professor in Fall 2025.
-Feel free to reach out if you are interested in working with me.
+I will join CS@Tufts as an Assistant Professor in Fall 2025.
+If you are interested in working with me in programming languages, formal methods, or software engineering, feel free to reach out!

 Drafts